iamfriedbean/onat/README.md

 # ONAT - OPN Network Audit Tool

 ## Overview
 ONAT is a comprehensive penetration testing toolkit designed for conducting a variety of network attacks.
 It's equipped to handle wireless and wired network attacks, offering tools for both basic and advanced users.
+Designed to facilitate network audits, it integrates various tools to perform tasks and simplifies the process by providing a command-line interface to interact with these tasks in a structured manner.

 ## Requirements
 - A compatible wireless network adapter with support for monitoring mode.